 Best movies like Crack: Cocaine, Corruption & Conspiracy

 A unique, carefully handpicked, selection of the best movies like Crack: Cocaine, Corruption & Conspiracy Starring Carl Hart, Koe Rodriguez, Nelson George, Corey Pegues, and more.
-If you liked Crack: Cocaine, Corruption & Conspiracy then you may also like: 13th, Nas: Time Is Illmatic, New Jack City, Notorious, The Return of Superfly and many more popular movies featured on this list.
+If you liked Crack: Cocaine, Corruption & Conspiracy then you may also like: 13th, Nas: Time Is Illmatic, New Jack City, Notorious, Juice and many more popular movies featured on this list.
 You can further filter the list even more or get a random selection from the list of similar movies, to make your selection even easier.

 A cheap, powerful drug emerges during a recession, igniting a moral panic fueled by racism.
 Explore the complex history of crack in the 1980s.